Folia-Inquisitors/FakePlayerAPI/README.md

 ## Description

-An api so other plugins can hook into it.
-Ability to hook into other plugins, like YATPA, FASTMOTD.
+An api that allows other plugins can hook into it.
+>

-Main feature of the API would just say the alleged “player“ count on the server.
-Says what players are fake
+> - Shows the alleged “player“ count on the server.
+>
+> - Says what players are fake

+## Features

 > Velocity support
 >